-Below is the high-level workflow for setting up and using two-factor authentication.
-Please note the Time Synchronization Requirements, which are required for correct operation of two-factor authentication.
+Below is the high-level workflow for setting up and using 2FA.
+Please note the Time Synchronization Requirements, which are required for correct operation of 2FA.

 Administrator enables 2FA in Looker’s admin settings.

 Individual users install the Google Authenticator iPhone app or Android app on their mobile devices.

 On subsequent logins to Looker, the user will need to enter an authentication key after submitting their username and password.

 If a user enables the This is a trusted computer option, the key authenticates the login browser for a 30-day window.
 During this window the user can log in with username and password alone.
 Every 30 days Looker requires each user to re-authenticate the browser with Google Authenticator.

 Google Authenticator produces time-based tokens, which requires time synchronization between the Looker server and each mobile device in order for the tokens to work.
 If the Looker server and a mobile device are not synchronized, this can cause the mobile device user to be unable to authenticate with 2FA.
 To synchronize time sources: